MingSun-Tse/smilelogging/README.md

 Here we use the official [PyTorch ImageNet example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) to give an example.

 ```
-# add this at the head of code
+# 1. add this at the head of code
 from smilelogging import Logger

-# replace argument parser
+# 2. replace argument parser
 parser = argparse.ArgumentParser(description='PyTorch ImageNet Training')
 ==>
 from smilelogging import argparser as parser

-# add logger using this pacakge
+# 3. add logger and change print if necessary
 args = parser.parse_args()
 ==>
 args = parser.parse_args()